 3. Seeking assistance when needed

 A big part of advocating for yourself is knowing when to ask for help at school.
 Whether you’re attending full-time classes at Reeves College or enrolled in an online course, it’s important that you ask for help when you need it.
 Don’t be shy.
 This is a sign of strength and integrity, not an admission of failure.

 4. Communication in a virtual world

 With online courses, students need to know how to effectively communicate through technology more than ever.
-Having strong communication skills, which includes responding to emails clearly, concisely and in a timely fashion will result in less stress, more productivity, and better chances for success throughout the school year.
+Having strong communication skills, which include responding to emails clearly, concisely, and in a timely fashion will result in less stress, more productivity, and better chances for success throughout the school year.

 5. Collaboration is key

 Collaboration is a hallmark of the digital age.
 Being able to collaborate means you can work productively in groups that are both physical and virtual.
 In order to collaborate successfully, you should be a proficient communicator, display empathy, and also possess leadership skills.